spoonapps/docs/reference/command_line/commit.md

       --wait-after-exit      Leave program open after exit
 ```

-A container must be stopped before it can be committed to an image.

 #### Merging Images

 The `commit` command will merge all the base images used in the container.
 This behavior can be overridden with the `--no-base` flag.